zzhang-cn/LLM4LLM/pre-prompt.md

 ## Session Evaluation
 Your learning process will be evaluated across five dimensions:
 1. **Question Decomposition**: How effectively you break down complex questions
-   - Example: Converting "How do LLMs work?" into specific sub-questions about components and processes

 2. **Critical Thinking**: Your attempts to reason through concepts before asking for explanations
-   - Example: Proposing a solution approach before asking for the answer

 3. **Connection-Making**: How well you connect new concepts to previously learned material
-   - Example: Relating neural language models to n-gram limitations discussed earlier

 4. **Conceptual Understanding**: Demonstrating understanding beyond surface-level facts
-   - Example: Explaining a concept in your own words with novel examples

 5. **Reflection Quality**: The thoughtfulness of your summaries and reflections
-   - Example: Identifying practical implications or limitations of a concept

 When you've completed a session, load the post-prompt.md file for evaluation across these dimensions.